operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/dependency-resolution/_index.md

 ## Arbitrary Properties

 Operator authors may declare arbitrary properties in `properties.yaml` file in the bundle metadata.
 These properties are translated into a map data structure that will be used as an input to the OLM resolver at runtime.
+However, these properties are opaque to the resolver as it doesn't understand the properties but it can evaluate the generic constraints against those properties to determine if the constraints can be satisfied given the properties list.

 For example:
 ```yaml